redbadger/awesome-badger/chriswhealy/FractalWASM/06 Zoom Image/README.md

 ## 6: Zooming In

-Now that we can dynamically plot the Julia Set for any location on the Mandelbrot Set, it would be nice to be able to zoom in on the Mandelbrot Set.
+Now that we can dynamically plot a Julia Set corresponding to any location on the Mandelbrot Set, it would be nice to be able to zoom in on the Mandelbrot Set.

 However, in order to see a reasonable level of detail as we zoom in, it will also be necessary to increase the maximum number of iterations.